stainlessai/micronaut-jupyter/README.md

 ## Development

+#### Branches
+The `master` branch contains the latest production release.
+The `develop` branch contains the latest stable build.
+It is recommended that most PRs be submitted to the `develop` branch in order to ensure that they are based on the most recent version of the code.
+Most PRs that are submitted to `master` will be rebased onto `develop`.
+Exceptions to this would include things like critical bugfixes that need to be pushed ahead of the next planned release.

 #### Docker Required
 In order to run the tests, you must have Docker installed on your dev environment.
 The tests use a library called